anno73/IoT-Universal-Socket-Strip/software/relay/README.md

 As I did not find [SendOnlySoftwareSerial](https://github.com/nickgammon/SendOnlySoftwareSerial) and a current version of [Streaming](https://github.com/janelia-arduino/Streaming) in PlatformIO's library repository, I added these as [git submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules) in the library folder.
 See [github blog](https://github.blog/) for more information on [how to work with submodules](https://github.blog/2016-02-01-working-with-submodules/).
 Especially on initial cloning you might need to use `git clone --recursive <project url>`.
+If you already have cloned the repository and only miss the submodules, `git submodule update --init --recursive` should do the trick.

 ### Windows Driver Installation